TerminalsandCoffee/terraform-associate-study/12-terraform-cloud-enterprise.md

 <details>
 <summary>Show Answer</summary>
 Answer: **B** - CLI workspaces use multiple state files for the same configuration (environment separation).
-Cloud workspaces are separate configurations, each with their own state, variables, and settings.
+HCP Terraform workspaces are separate configurations, each with their own state, variables, and settings.
 </details>

 ---

 ### Question 2
-What is Sentinel used for in Terraform Cloud?
+What is Sentinel used for in HCP Terraform?
 A) Managing state files
 B) Executing Terraform runs
 C) Policy as Code - enforcing rules on Terraform plans